Posted on March 13 2017

 Customer understanding is the one that stands out for us.
-Silverstick specialises in organic cotton sportswear.
-We find the more clarity we can communicate the benefits of organic cotton clothing for the customer, the environment and the farmers, then the more people get on board with what we are doing and leave only footprints.
+Silverstick specialises in organic cotton clothing.
+We find the more clarity we can communicate the benefits of organic cotton clothing for the customer, the environment and the farmers, then the more people get on board with what we are doing.

 Where would you like to see your company in 5 years’ time?